modernistik/parse-stack/README.md

 end

 band = Band.first id: '12345'
 # the user represented by this manager
 user = band.manger

 ```

-Since we know there is a column named `manager` in the `Band` class that points to a single `Parse::User`, and assuming only one user can be the manager of a single band, you can setup the inverse getter accessor in the `Parse::User` class.
+Since we know there is a column named `manager` in the `Band` class that points to a single `Parse::User`, you can setup the inverse association read accessor in the `Parse::User` class.
+Note, that to change the association, you need to modify the `manager` property on the band instance since it contains the `belongs_to` property.

 ```ruby
 # every user manages a band